Kelly-001/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+The assignment is a visual art piece where it responds to the music that's playing
 # Instructions
+Run the code and press space
 # How it works

 # What I am most proud of in the assignment